-Dixons Academies Charitable Trust Ltd (Dixons) is a multi-academy trust of eleven schools in Bradford and Leeds.
+Dixons Academies Charitable Trust Ltd (Dixons) is a multi-academy trust of twelve schools in Bradford and Leeds.
 We focus exclusively on areas of social and educational disadvantage, either by sponsoring turnaround academies to address educational failure, or by opening new free schools to meet growing demand.

 The Trust was built around the high-performing Dixons City Academy, which opened in 1990 as one of only fifteen City Technology Colleges nationally.
 CTCs were the first state-funded schools independent of local authority control, a model which became the template for Labour’s academy initiative a decade later.
 On conversion in 2005, City adopted a second specialism, this time in the performing arts, reflecting its strong commitment and investment in this area, especially in music.